-With dropping equity release interest rates and a more vast selection of lifetime mortgage schemes accessible today, most people are wondering if they can switch their equity release plan for a more convenient one.
+With the lowest ever equity release interest rates and a larger selection of lifetime mortgage schemes accessible today, most people wonder if they can switch their equity release plan for a more convenient one.
 With shifts in the market, it might just be worth the effort.

 What Other Factors Do You Need to Consider?

-Application Fee – The plan provider typically deducts the fee from the lifetime mortgage proceeds upon completion.
-Some equity release firms will include this: however, it might eventually attract compound interests5
+The Application Fee – The plan provider typically deducts the fee from the lifetime mortgage proceeds upon completion.
+Some equity release firms will include this.
+However, it might eventually attract compound interests.

-*Top Tip’ – Some equity release companies won’t charge you an application fee which helps in cutting down the set up costs.
+*Pro Tip – Some equity release companies won’t charge you an application fee, which helps cut down the set-up costs.
 So, it’s imperative to compare equity release quotes first to get the best equity release deal.
 You don’t want to kick yourself later when you realise there is a better provider with fewer costs involved.
 You want to make sure you get the best price with the least extra fees and payments.

-Solicitor’s Fees – as part of SHIP6 rules you’ll have to consult a legal advisor who’s separate from the mortgage provider.
+The Solicitor’s Fees – As part of SHIP rules, you’ll have to consult a legal adviser who’s separate from the mortgage provider.
 The solicitor will help you understand all the legal requirements of the equity release mortgage.
-It’s important to remember that solicitor’s fees are unavoidable so you’ll benefit from shopping around so that you can find an excellent deal.
+It’s important to remember that solicitor’s fees are unavoidable.
+Therefore, you’ll benefit from shopping around to find an excellent deal.
 Find one you can trust and with whom you feel most comfortable.

 The main factor you need to consider, however, is the interest rates.
 In general, interest rates are lower in the current market climate than a few years back.
-It’s because, with the increasing popularity of the equity release schemes, mortgage products are becoming more competitive hence the reduce interest rates.
+With the increasing popularity of the equity release schemes, mortgage products are becoming more competitive.
+This, in turn, vastly assists to reduce interest rates.
 Better yet, you’ll be saving so much money in the long run!

 Who Can You Turn To?

-As per the ERC’s standards, the best person to consult, as per the ERC’s standards is an equity release financial advisor.
-The financial advisor has expertise in equity release plans and can offer you objective and valuable advice on alternative mortgage providers and loans.
+As per the ERC’s standards, the best person to consult in Oct 2021 is a financial adviser.
+Find one that has expertise in equity release plans.
+They’ll offer you objective and valuable equity release advice on the various mortgage providers and loans.